 Cleaning your pool at least once a week with a pool brush is generally a good practice to further promote pool circulation by clearing out areas the jets don’t reach, breaking up other debris, and scrubbing away any algae that may form.

 After the steps of cleaning out the filter and pool skimmer basket, you should check the filter’s pressure gauge and see what the pressure reads.
-If it’s between eight and ten PSI higher than the gauge’s clean or starting pressure, then extra steps need to be taken to clean the pool filter.
+If it’s between eight and ten PSI higher than the gauge’s clean or starting pressure, then extra steps need to be taken to clean the pool filter and reduce pressure.

 You should start with backwashing the filter, which means thoroughly cleaning out the filter with a backwash hose.
 If this process doesn’t take care of the circulation issues, you can replace the media inside the pool filter.
 A pool filter’s media is the filtering material used to capture debris, typically silica sand, a grid, or cellulose fiber.